Background

 Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.

-The key phrase here? [e]xcept as a punishment for crime whereof the party should have been duly convicted.

-This phrase is called the “exception clause.”
+The phrase “except as a punishment for crime whereof the party should have been duly convicted” is called “the exception clause.”
 It legally allows slavery and involuntary servitude as a punishment for a crime.

-After the 13th Amendment was ratified, many states adopted the exception language into their state constitutions.
+After the 13th Amendment was ratified, many Southern states adopted the exception clause into their state constitutions.
 This led to new forms of modern slavery and indentured servitude.

 THE PROCESS

-Case Study: Tennessee
+Case Study: Tennessee Bans Slavery From the State Constitution

-Legislation Step One: Know Your State’s Amendment Rules
+Know the State’s Amendment Rules

 In Tennessee, the sponsor needed to introduce the legislation.
 Next, the legislature had to pass the bill twice.